20 Similar Kanji Examples and How to Tell Them Apart

 貨: カ, たから

-The rightmost component in the top (non-radical) part of each character.
+The rightmost component at the top (non-radical) part of each character.
 The other elements—the radical 貝 and the component 亻(meaning 人, “person”)—are shared by all three.

 If you can’t pay the rent (賃), you’ll have to lend (貸) me all of your valuables (貨).